Confidence Intervals for Descriptive Statistics

 library(tidyverse)

-Let’s import the data and subset the data frame to select just year 2019.
-For our work, we also need to create a numeric version of past-year MDE status since the current variable (mde_pastyear) is a character variable (i.e., “positive” for MDE, and “negative” for MDE).
-We won’t be able to take the mean of this variable to quantify the proportion of positive cases — therefore we’ll create a new version called mde_status where an individual is coded 1 if they experienced a past-year MDE and a 0 otherwise.
-We’ll also drop cases missing on the MDE indicator.
-Once done, this leave us with 12,950 adolescents in the nsduh_2019 data frame.
-In this code chunk, we will also form the depression severity scale.
+• Later in the Module, we will calculate the proportion of adolescents with a past-year MDE.
+Since the current indicator of past-year MDE (mde_pastyear) is a character variable (i.e., “positive” for MDE, versus “negative” for MDE), we won’t be able to take the mean of this variable to quantify the proportion of positive cases.
+Therefore we’ll create a new version of the variable called mde_status where an individual is coded 1 if they experienced a past-year MDE and a 0 otherwise.

 nsduh_20092019 <- read_rds(here("data", "NSDUH_adol_depression.Rds"))